-Today I’m sharing an inspiring collection of process art activities for kids of all ages involving nature.
+Today I’m sharing a collection of 27 inspiring nature art ideas for kids of all ages from preschooler and up.

 I love getting my kids outdoors to experience and appreciate nature.
 It sends them the message that our world and the environment is important, and it also gives them a break from the sensory overload that comes with our consumer-driven, indoor, digital lifestyle.

 You don’t need to do ‘activities’ to get outside and experience nature, kids will naturally play and create their own games, memories and experiences.

 Still, it can add to the fun to create something together with your child, or set up an area where they can create on their own like the mud kitchen I’ve featured in this round up.
 Both art and nature help kids (and adults) to relax and unwind, so by combining them it must be even more so.
 At least that’s my theory!